The Sony A7iii is one of the best vlogging cameras on the market.

-This lens is perfect for a small vlogging kit because it’s not going to kill your arm while you’re holding it.
+This lens is perfect for a small vlogging kit because it will not kill your arm while holding it.

-Another reason why I love this lens paired with the Sony camera for video is that you can crop in, and this 28 suddenly becomes a 42.
+Another reason why I love this lens paired with the Sony camera for video is because you can crop in, and this 28 suddenly becomes a 42.

-So even though you don’t have a zoom range because this is a prime.
+So even though you don’t have a zoom range, this is a prime.

 You can still get two focal lengths out of this one lens, which is significant for video.

-Even though I use this lens primarily for video and vlogging, I can actually use it for photos.
-You can get some good photos out of this lens.
+Even though I use this lens primarily for video and vlogging, I can use it for photos.
+You can get some good pictures out of this lens.

-However, I have noticed that the eye autofocus on this lens is not as snappy as other Sony lenses, and it’s not the sharpest lens.
+However, I have noticed that the eye autofocus on this lens is not as snappy as other Sony lenses and is not the sharpest.

 Do I think it’s worth the price?

 So I’ve no complaints there.
-I’ve definitely gotten my money’s worth out of this lens.
+I’ve gotten my money’s worth out of this lens.

-I was super pumped up because I have the Tamron 17 to the 28-millimeter lens.
+I was super pumped because I have the Tamron 17 to 28-millimeter lens.

-This is the first Tamron lens that I’ve used with the Sony non-system.
+This is the first Tamron lens I’ve used with the Sony non-system.

 This lens came out in 2019, and I’ve been fortunate enough to pair it up with the Sony A7iii.

-Now, this lens has 13 elements in 11 groups, and It also has 9 round after planes, which means that you will get some nice bokeh balls in the background, and it will give you some of that nice blurry depth of field.
+Now, this lens has 13 elements in 11 groups and 9 round-after planes, which means that you will get some nice bokeh balls in the background and give you some of that excellent blurry depth of field.

-The autofocus on this lens is excellent, very impressed that Tamron is done.
-I would say that autofocus is really sharp, really crisp, really fast.
+The autofocus on this lens is excellent; very impressed that Tamron is done.
+I would say that autofocus is sharp, really crisp, and fast.

-This lens has no image stabilization, so you’re going to want to pair it up with a full-frame camera that has the image stabilization, especially if you’re out there vlogging because otherwise, you’re gonna get some really shaky footage.
+This lens has no image stabilization, so you’re going to want to pair it up with a full-frame camera that has image stabilization, especially if you’re out there vlogging because otherwise, you’re going to get some shaky footage.

-Now, this lens does have a 67-millimeter filter thread, so you’re going to get a 67-millimeter filter or step-up ring if you’re going to be using this lens outside for vlogging.
+This lens has a 67-millimeter filter thread, so you’ll get a 67-millimeter filter or step-up ring if you use this lens outside for vlogging.

-This thing comes in at less than a pound at about 14.8 ounces or 420 grams, and it’s actually a nice light setup.
+This thing comes in less than a pound at about 14.8 ounces or 420 grams, and it’s a nice light setup.

-I can tell you that I think it creates some absolutely fantastic images, this is my first experience using Tamron, and I’ll be completely honest with you.
+I can tell you that I think it creates some fantastic images, this is my first experience using Tamron, and I’ll be frank with you.

-I’m pretty impressed; I think they’ve done a great job with this lens for a third-party company.
+I’m impressed; they’ve done a great job with this lens for a third-party company.

-Many people rave a review about that 28 to the 75-millimeter lens, and I would say that this 17 to 28 does an excellent job as well.
+Many people rave a review about that 28 to the 75-millimeter lens, and I would say that this 17 to 28 does an excellent job.

-Now the downside with this lens is it only goes to 28 millimeters on a full-frame camera.
+Now the downside of this lens is it only goes to 28 millimeters on a full-frame camera.

-One of the advantages is Sony full-frame cameras, which are you can instantly turn into an APSC.
+One of the advantages is Sony full-frame cameras, which you can instantly turn into an APSC.

 So, is this a lens that you should pick up?

-If you’re looking to save 1300 dollars over the Sony 16 to 35-millimeter f 2.8, I’d say yeah, definitely go ahead and pick up this lens.
+If you’re looking to save 1300 dollars over the Sony 16 to 35-millimeter f 2.8, I’d say go ahead and pick up this lens.

-In my opinion, this is one of the best budget zoom options for an ultra-wide-angle lens that you’re going to find on the market.
+This is one of the best budget zoom options for an ultra-wide-angle lens you will find on the market.

-It’s light enough to carry so that you can vlog with it; it’s going to give you some great images.
+It’s light enough to carry, so you can vlog with it; it will give you some great images.

 I would say this is an excellent lens.
-I would recommend picking this up pair with a Sony A7iii; you’re going to have one great Vlogging setup.
+I recommend picking this up and pairing this with a Sony A7iii; you will have one great Vlogging setup.